equinor/fusion-workspace/README.md

 ## Updating package dependencies

 To update all package dependencies, use the command `pnpm run bump-deps` to open the interactive pnpm package update propt in the terminal.
 Use `pnpm run compile` to compile all packages/apps in the repo.

+## Local development and testing

+To develop or test packages and components

+"@equinor/workspace-ag-grid"

+"@equinor/workspace-fusion": "file: ../fusio